Appendix B: Bulk Composition?¶

 be obtained by providing an incomplete bulk composition

-and/or phase abundances.
+and/or phase modes.